The Clash (album): 1979 US version

 Initial copies of the US version also came with a bonus 7-inch single which featured "Groovy Times" and "Gates of the West".
 The liner notes incorrectly credit new drummer Nicky Headon for "White Riot".

 It was another moderately successful album for the Clash in the United States, even though the sales were likely diluted by the longstanding popularity of the UK version on the import market.
 The Clash peaked at number 126 on the Billboard charts, setting the stage for the commercial breakthrough of London Calling later that year.

 Since the Clash's first UK album had already been released in Canada by CBS Records, when CBS Canada released the US version, they changed the cover art so as to not confuse the record-buying public.
 The CBS Canada version of the LP has a dark blue border instead of green.
 Initial copies also contained the bonus "Groovy Times" 7".
 Some original cassette pressings of the US version featured "What's My Name?" as track 4 and "Complete Control" as track 11.
 Though the back of these original pressings list the two songs as they are featured on recent versions of the album.
+The US edition of the album was also released in Japan, retitled Pearl Harbour '79 and with the "Gates of the West" b/w "Groovy Times" single attached.